oasisprotocol/oasis-web3-gateway/docker/README.md

 WARNING: The image is running in *ephemeral mode*.
 A new chain state will be initialized each time you start the container!

+## Debugging

+You can run the Docker container with `-e OASIS_NODE_LOG_LEVEL=debug` to increase the verbosity of messages logged.

+Additionally, you can view the gateway log messages from within the Docker container with `tail -f /var/log/oasis-web3-gateway.log`, and see additional network logs in this directory `/serverdir/node/net-runner/network/`.